Bail set at $1 million for Louisiana deputy marshals charged in boy's death

 Police body camera footage appeared to show Few, 25, putting his hands in the air before the marshals started shooting, CBS News reported, citing an unnamed law enforcement source.

-Stafford and Greenhouse, who were working for the Marksville city marshal, are charged with second-degree murder and attempted murder.
-The judge ordered them to be held under home confinement should they be released from jail, according to Avoyelles Parish Sheriff Doug Anderson, who announced the bail terms after the hearing.
+Stafford and Greenhouse, who were working part-time for the Marksville city marshal, are charged with second-degree murder and attempted murder.
+The judge ordered them held under home confinement should they be released from jail.

-Local authorities initially said the deputy marshals were trying to arrest Few on a warrant when he fled by car, prompting the pursuit.
+Local authorities initially said the deputy marshals were trying to arrest Few on a warrant when he fled by car.

 But Colonel Michael Edmonson, superintendent of the Louisiana State Police, said there was no record of a warrant.